essykings/python-datetime/README.md

 where n represents the number of days in integers

-If we want to get the date for the past 2 weeks, i.e., 14 days, you subtract 14 from the current date.
+If you wish to get the date for the past 2 weeks, i.e., 14 days, you subtract 14 from the current date.

 ```python
 import datetime